mohamedjawady/mohamedjawady.github.io/content/posts/hill-cipher-cryptography.md

 In conclusion, the Hill cipher's importance as the first application of linear algebra and its geometric interpretations and analyses to cryptography cannot be understated, as this significance can be seen in contemporary secure digital communications' mathematical engines.

+## Additional Notes

 **Remember!**: While fascinating historically, never use classical ciphers like Hill for actual security - always use modern, well-vetted cryptographic algorithms!

+Also `python np.linalg.det()` returns a float; rounding is necessary but can lead to inaccuracies for larger matrices.
+Use integer methods or sympy for exact arithmetic if precision is critical.